 “I think he gets it,” interjects his daughter, Kaity Arsoniadis, who has partnered with her father to run the restaurant in recent years.

-Despite her concern that the news reporter may grow weary of his numerical chanting, Andreas is undeterred.
+Despite her concern that the news reporter may grow weary of her father's numerical chanting, Andreas is undeterred.

 “Never mind,” he says, a mantra Andreas often repeats to shake off complaints when he’s determined to see something through.